Italy Landmarks

 Canal Grande in Venice Italy with GondolaGrand Canal and the Rialto Bridge in Venice

 Thousands of tourists come to Venice every year to see the houses built on wooden piles along the many canals and waterways of the city.
-There are about 500 wooden gondolas and many more water taxis ferrying people across the city.
+Today there are about 400 wooden gondolas still travelling in the canals and many more water taxis ferry people across the city.

 Venice is called Venezia in Italian.
 St Mark's Square with the famous St Mark's Cathedral (Basilica San Marco) and the campanile (bell tower) are major attractions.
 The city's palaces and houses can either be reached by boat or foot, there are no cars driving in this city!

-Three bridges cross the over 4 km/ 2.5 miles long Grand Canal, of these the Rialto Bridge is the most famous and also the oldest.
-By the way, the Canal Grande is only about 5 m/ 17 ft deep.
+Three bridges cross the over 4 km/ 2.5 miles long Grand Canal, of these is the Rialto Bridge.
+The Ponte di Rialto is the most famous of these bridges and also the oldest.
+By the way, the Canal Grande is in average only about 5 m/ 17 ft deep.

 5. Italy Landmarks: